1414C/jiffy/README.md

 ## Overview and Features

 Rgen is a model-based application services generator written in go.
 It was developed as an experiment to offer an alternative avenue when developing cloud native applications for SAP Hana.
 The rgen application allows a developer to treat the data persistence layer as an abstraction, thereby removing the need to make use of CDS and the SAP XS libraries.

-While this is not for everybody, it does reduce the mental cost of entry and allows deployment of a web-based application to SAP Hana with virtually no prior Hana knowledge.
+While this is not for everybody, it does reduce the mental cost of entry and allows deployment of a web-based application on SAP Hana with virtually no prior Hana knowledge.

 ### Why write in Go?